We all know how important sleep is, but can having a stoma bag affect it?

 Sleeping with a stoma can be a concern for ostomates, especially if your surgery was fairly recent and you’re still adjusting to your stoma.
-However, there are measures you can take to help take away any anxiety and ensure you have a great night sleep regardless of your stoma.
+However, there are measures you can take to help take away any anxiety and ensure you have a great night’s sleep regardless of your stoma bag.

 Change or empty your stoma bag before you go to bed

-Our first piece of advice is to make sure you’re going to bed with either a fresh or an empty stoma bag, depending on the type of bag you use.
-This can help to reduce any anxiety you may have about leakages as well as make sure your bag doesn’t overflow throughout the night.
+Always make sure you’re going to bed with either a fresh or an empty stoma bag, depending on the type of stoma bag you use.
+This can help to reduce any anxiety you may have about leakages, as well as making sure your ostomy bag doesn’t overflow throughout the night.

 Make changing your stoma bag a part of your nighttime routine and it will soon become second nature to you.

 Plan your meal times accordingly